lorin/cook-lectures-notes/transcripts/6-stark-vincennes-rpd-and-npm.md

 The disposition that is the location nature and probable futures.

-Of all of the different dots that are on the radar display, basically having the bubble means that, what's happening in this world and you can relate to all of the different factors that are being presented on there and [00:59:00] understand you're in some sense, aware, or you have appreciation of all the different things out there and where they are and what they're doing and what they're likely to do in the future.
+Of all of the different dots that are on the radar display, basically having the bubble means that, what's happening in this world and you can relate to all of the different factors that are being presented on there and understand you're in some sense, [00:59:00] aware, or you have appreciation of all the different things out there and where they are and what they're doing and what they're likely to do in the future.

 That is you've accounted for all the different tracks on the display.
 Everything that could be a threat, everything that could be a friendly force, everything that could be a hazard to navigation that you know about that space.
 And you understand the relationships between all those things.
 And when you do that, yeah, you have got the bubble.

 Okay.
 And the idea of this is an interesting one because of the idea of a bubble of something frat fragile.
 And, temporary and so forth because once you have the bubble, you have to work to maintain it.
 So you must continue to look at the displays and track the movements of different things.

 Understand what's going on.
 Look at the forces that are changing.
 You cannot simply have the bubble, you have to work to maintain it.
-And so you have to keep this, you have to have the boat means continuous sort of [01:00:00] cognitive work, applied to the situation to understand what's going on.
+And so you have to keep this, you have to have the boat means continuous sort of cognitive work, applied to the [01:00:00] situation to understand what's going on.
 And interestingly enough, it's the one there's always at least one officer in the CIC who has the bubble.

 And that person is identified as the person who's in charge.
 And that person is supposed to, if they lose the bubble, announced that they have lost the bubble.
 That is, they no longer know what all these things are and they're supposed to get a lot of help.
 Then I'm putting that situation back.

 No. They clearly do not have the bubble all the time.
 And they clearly do not always announce when they don't have the bubble, but sometimes it doesn't matter.
 And sometimes it does.
 Interestingly enough, this is not only true.
 No training situations with their radar, but it's also true of air traffic control.

 The classic model here is air traffic control, where they're looking at all the planes, traveling through their airspace, trying to keep track of when they're going to intersect, what's going to happen.
-[01:01:00] And these guys also will describe a situation where they know what's going on.
+And these guys also will [01:01:00] describe a situation where they know what's going on.
 Although they don't use the term having the bubble, they've got an analogous situation, which is understanding what's going on and we have together luck, this whole thing.

 Into a term that we call situation awareness.

 This is what this term gets a lot of use by woods and Sartor and a bunch of other people, Micah Ensley, and some other folks.
 But the point is that what they're talking about is what you get as a result of doing all this work.
 Recognizing things and then understanding what their applications are that gives you a situation awareness.

 And the thing that's important about situation awareness is that you can lose it.
 You can get misconnected or distance from the situation in ways that you forget that's actually the relationships and that happens.
 It happens there.
-It happens [01:02:00] here and it happens to us in our everyday life.
+It happens here and it happens to us in our [01:02:00] everyday life.

 It just doesn't matter very much for us because we don't have any devices that are command that can shoot down aircraft.
 So the fact that you don't have situation awareness at nine 30 at night, doesn't mean very much because you're sitting in front of your television, eating popcorn.
 The lack of situation awareness is not a threat to anyone, but it is a threat.

 If you lose, for instance, if you're driving in crowded traffic and you lose sight of what the traffic is, or if you're managing multiple patients in an ICU, You lose sight of which patient has got the cheating going on, or if you're in the operation operating room and you're working in some complex operation and you lose sight of what is the relationships are between the different structures that you're manipulating it's on.

 So this has become quite a big part of understanding what it is that people are doing.
 People will talk about situational awareness.
 And let me tell you that they say people talk a lot about situation awareness.
 They do very little meaningful research on.
-[01:03:00] Everybody writes about it, talks about it, explains it, trains.
+Everybody writes about it, talks about it, explains it, [01:03:00] trains.

 It does all the rest of that stuff.
 In terms of understanding it, there's almost nothing out there.
 It's really quite remarkable what they're little, but the point is that everybody realizes that this is really critical to understanding that this situation and this situation are two completely different situations and they require different kinds of responses.

 Okay.
 And to do this, somehow you have to do all this stuff, which means that you have to go back through all of this process and get that, is that right?

 This naturalistic decision-making stuff, NDM has become almost an industry because it has grown like crazy.
 And the reason it's grown like crazy is because the people who are doing this stuff have got no way to make it work.
 That is doing BZ and calculation.
 Sounds great.
-Afterwards, when you've got all the information, you could sit there and calculate what people should have done.[01:04:00]
+Afterwards, when you've got all the information, you could sit there and calculate what people should have done.

-It doesn't help people at all when they're trying to deal with things.
+It doesn't help people at all when they're [01:04:00] trying to deal with things.
 In fact, this NDM thing is all about really world situations, real settings, it's fire commanders, it's forest firefighters.
 It's a battlefield activities.
 It's police and riots.
 It's a whole bunch of stuff like that.
 Those are all situations where you're going to be faced with time, pressure of imperfect information, evolving situations, and you're going to need to act.

 And what people want to do is help folks deal with these situations.
 It's wonderful to imagine you weren't.
 It would be great to say I'm going to assume that we know everything that there is to know we can spend as long as there's one calculating it.
 That's fine.
 You go be an economist.
 Okay.
 That's what they do.

 They just assume you can't assume it.
 Yeah.
 Yeah.
 These things, if you're one of the people who's working here in the CIC, You, this is a very real problem.
 It has very real consequences.
-And so the study of MDM has become a kind of an industry with people looking at lots and lots of situations, and [01:05:00] essentially finding very much the same story over and trying to figure out ways to help people develop either more expertise at doing these things or building other kinds of ways to help aid their processes of recognition.
+And so the study of MDM has become a kind of an industry with people looking at lots and lots of situations, and essentially finding very much the same story [01:05:00] over and trying to figure out ways to help people develop either more expertise at doing these things or building other kinds of ways to help aid their processes of recognition.

 Now, this brings up just one little last point before we close.
 This brings up a kind of an interesting problem, which is

 you're used to thinking about human information processing and decision-making as a very fragile and easy to easy to mislead process, we tend to think of.
 People who are thinking about things is making lots of errors, making lots of stuff.
 And the way that people will do this for you is they will show you various kinds of visual illusions.

 They will show you something, right?
 I like this.
 Let's see here, I'll show you the drawing.
 It looks like this and.
-Then they will say, I can do these is [01:06:00] the lines parallel, or they did diverging or the parallel of divergent or something like that.
+Then they will say, I can do these is the lines parallel, or they did diverging or [01:06:00] the parallel of divergent or something like that.
 And there are a bunch of optical kinds of illusions that you can create where people will routinely give you the wrong answer, which people take as evidence that this recognition process is flawed in some way that it doesn't work very well.

 Look how easily I can fool you.
 Okay.
 I can trick you with, by drawing something and then asking you an analytical question about it and you will get the answer wrong.
 Gosh, your recognition process.
 Isn't very robust.
 You're not a very good recognizer and therefore you must not be a very good decision maker.

 You'll make the wrong decision, or they will talk about what we call heuristics

 and biases.
 These are rules of thumb that we use to figure out how to deal with the fact that we don't have enough information active aside or getting that information is going to be hard.
 And they'll say, Oh, look, your mystics are rules that don't work all the time.
-That's a rule [01:07:00] of thumb and rule of thumbs don't work in every case, which is absolutely true.
+That's a rule of thumb and rule of thumbs don't work in every case, which [01:07:00] is absolutely true.

 However, rules of thumb work in most of the cases that we encountered.
 That's why we have lives.
 We don't build our rules of thumb by having.
 The experience over and over that it never works.
 If you have a rule of thumb that never works, you don't, it's not a rule of thumb.
 So it turns out that heuristics actually are very valuable things because they allow us to do calculations.